chakra-coder/rep_examples_guice/guice-example-helloworld/Readme.txt

-- dodaæ guice dependencje

 DESCRIPTION
 ===========

-This is example project built by using framework Spring 3 MVC.
+This is example project built by using framework Guice.
 It consists of two pages:
 - input page		: here you can type your name;
 - output page		: here your name is displayed after text "Hello World"

-This project shows how to use framework Spring 3 MVC together with:
+This project shows how to use framework Guice together with:
 - java script;
 - css;
 - validation.